 If $K\geq 8$, the maximum value is attained in the interval $[0,2]$ so the optimum $\lambda=\frac{K}{K\shortminus2}+\frac{K\shortminus2}{2K},$ and therefore the winning probability

 \end{proof}

-\subsection{Numerical Result with NPA Hierarchy Level \texorpdfstring{$2$}{2} for \texorpdfstring{$K\leq17$}{K in \{2, ..., 17\}}}
+\subsection{Numerical Result with NPA Hierarchy Level 2 for \texorpdfstring{$K\leq17$}{K in \{2, ..., 17\}}}

-To get a better upper bound on the game, we make use of a higher level of the NPA hierarchy.
-Here, we use level 2 of the NPA hierarchy, where we optimise over a Gram matrices indexed by quadratic terms in the generators of $\mc{A}_{ac}(K)$.
-Even using the symmetries of the problem, as in~\Cref{lem:simplified-sdp-npa-1}, this becomes a vastly more difficult optimisation, and requires us to do it numerically.
+To get a better upper-bound on the game, we make use of a higher level of the NPA hierarchy.
+Here, we use level~$2$ of the NPA hierarchy, where we optimize over a Gram matrices indexed by quadratic terms in the generators of $\mc{A}_{ac}(K)$.
+Even using the symmetries of the problem, as in~\Cref{lem:simplified-sdp-npa-1}, this becomes a vastly more difficult optimization, and requires us to do it numerically.
 However, we observe the same behaviour as for NPA level 1: the optimal value of the SDP matches the conjectured value exactly, until a certain $K$, where it starts to diverge towards a higher limit than $1/2$.
 Here, the point of divergence is $K=18$.
-We give some of the optimal values for the NPA level 1 and 2 optimisations in the table below, highlighting the points of divergence:
+We give some of the optimal values for the NPA level 1 and 2 optimizations in the table below, highlighting the points of divergence:

-Note also that the NPA level 2 upper bound of $w_2=0.5980$ for $K=35$ is, to the best of our knowledge, the best known unconditional upper bound on the security of an uncloneable encryption scheme.
+Note also that the NPA level 2 upper-bound of $w_2=0.5980$ for $K=35$ is, to the best of our knowledge, the best known unconditional upper-bound on the security of an uncloneable encryption scheme.